By Glen C. Strathy

 Dramatica Theory is the most comprehensive story theory created to date, but it also adds a little to the confusion because it uses many terms that are quite different from those used in most creative writing courses.
 And writing teachers use terms not found in Dramatica.
 This is a barrier that is worth tearing down.

-In the articles below, we discuss some of common and useful creative writing tips you'll find taught in writing courses and how they are looked at in Dramatica.
+In the articles below, we discuss some of common and useful creative writing tips you'll find taught in writing courses and how they look through the lense of Dramatica.
 We hope this will end a little of the confusion and make it easier for you to focus on your writing.

-Beginning In Medias Res Starting your novel in medias res will grab your readers attention, but what if you feel you should establish your main character first?
+This literary technique dates back to the ancient Greek writer, Homer.
+Starting your novel in medias res will hook your readers attention, but what if you feel you should establish your main character first?
 Here are some options.